mouseless/baked/unreleased.md

     instead it collects all errors and breaks the build with multiple errors to provide a better DX
   - All existing build errors are now documented under [Errors](../errors.md)
+- __Inspection:__ Baked now supports inspecting a specific UI schema property where it lists all conventions and value change records for the specified property

 ## Breaking Changes